 Master of Public Health (MPH)

 The Master of Public Health (MPH) degree is the choice for those public health professionals seeking to advance to management levels in the design, implementation, and administration of public health agencies.
 Our MPH was developed to train individuals who can provide service and leadership in community and public health.
 The two year program is designed for professionals who wish to expand their skills, knowledge and expertise, and for students who wish to build a career in public health.
 The foundation for the curriculum is the five core areas of public health: health status and determinants of health, public health statistics, epidemiology, environmental and occupational health, and health systems organization and delivery.
+The MPH program is accredited by the Council on Education for Public Health (CEPH).

 Program Coordinator: Dr. Monideepa B Becerra, DrPH, MPH